TechnologyEnhancedLearning/TELBlazor/README.md

 - **TELBlazor.Components.UnitTests**
 		- as above

-#### Install packages
+#### Set development config and install packages
-- first set packagesettings.props.local if you havent already via environment variables to the following
-	- **TELBlazorPackageSource** → a local folder outside of the solution
-	- **NupkgOutputPath** → the same local folder outside of the solution
-	- **UseTELBlazorComponentsProjectReference** → true
-	- **TELBlazorPackageVersion** → 1.0.0 will do for now
-	- **DisablePackageGeneration** → true
-- in .runsettings
+- in .runsettings, set:
 	- **TracingEnabled** → true
 	- **Headless** → false
-- right click the solution and copy full path (we need admin rights so dont just open terminal)
+- right click the solution and copy full path (or open terminal if running as admin)
 - open powershell from windows as administrator
 - paste the route paste and cd to the solution folder
 - then run the following